HM Prison Sudbury: History

 Sudbury was originally constructed as a hospital for the United States Air Force for the D-Day landings.
 In 1948, the old hospital site was adapted for use as a prison.
 The original single-storey accommodation from the hospital still houses prisoners today, with newer additional single storey buildings also used.
 In 2003, a new Modular Temporary Unit was constructed at the site.

 In December 2003, it emerged that 350 prisoners had absconded from Sudbury in five years.
 Management at the prison stated that this was a consequence of the prison having more inmates.

 In June 2005, an inspection report from Her Majesty's Chief Inspector of Prisons praised Sudbury Prison.
 The report stated that Sudbury provided a safe and well-ordered environment for prisoners and staff.
 However the report called for certain facilities to be improved at the prison, particularly for elderly and disabled prisoners.

 A further inspection report in September 2007 again praised Sudbury prison, despite the fact that more than 40 prisoners had absconded from the jail since January 2007.
 The report however did call for better healthcare services at the prison.

-In August 2021, a former female prison officer was jailed for three years for forming a relationship with an inmate and helping him escape from HMP Sudbury.
+In August 2021, a former female prison officer was jailed for three years for forming a relationship with an inmate and helping him abscond from HMP Sudbury.
 The inmate walked out of the prison on 1 October 2019, where the officer picked him up and drove him to a train station.
 The inmate was eventually rearrested on 27 March 2020 and taken to HMP Winchester, where his phone calls were monitored and revealed his relationship with the guard at HMP Sudbury.